lucifer1702/Quantization/Readme.md

 - common dtypes used are FP32,FP16,BF16 and INT8
 - the whole process of Quantization is to reduce the quantization error that comes with this conversion

+- for unsigned int the range of is 0 to 2 pow(n)-1
+- for signed int the range is -2 pow(n) to 2 pow(n)

+Floating point numbers are special tho

+- they have 3 major stuff
+- sign
+- exponent
+- fraction

+For FP32: the sign bit : 1 , the exponent bit is 8 and the fraction bits are 23
+the way to compute the number is by : for sub normal values : (-1) pow(s) _F2 pow(-126)
+and for normal values : (-1) pow(s) _(1+F)\*2 pow(E-127)

+same way to calculate for bf16 but the way is different

+- bf16 : 1 sign bit , 7 exponent bits , and 8 fraction bits

+for float 16 : 1 sign bit , 5 exponent bits and 10 fraction bits

+- Downcasting : process of casting from higher precison to lower precision

+### Linear Quantization

+- In linear quantization we basically try to go from one precision to the other whilst minimizing the loss
+- In this case for instance : we map the maximum values of the tensor to maximum value of the least precise dtype
+- we also have a size and zero mapping which will help us dequantize it
+- in the case of linear quantization this is used in many sota techniques such as awq(activcation aware weight quantization), gptq(gpt quantization) and BnB(bits and bytes )